Senegal entry requirements for Vietnam passport holders

 Frequently asked questions

-Processing usually takes 5–10 working days, but can vary by embassy.
-Apply at least 2–3 weeks before your trip to be safe.
+Processing typically takes 5-10 business days, but it can take longer depending on the embassy's workload and your application's completeness.
+Apply at least 2-3 weeks before your planned departure to be safe.

 No. The visa is not extendable.
-You must leave before it expires.
-If you need to stay longer, you would need to apply for a new visa from outside Senegal.
+You must leave Senegal before your visa expires.
+If you need to stay longer, you would need to exit and re-enter with a new visa, but this is not guaranteed.

 Official sources